vmware/vic-product/installer/docs/SUPPORT.md

 ##### Support Information

-Provide the following information to support if encountering Initialization failures:
+Provide the following information to support if encountering Running Stage failures:

+- If you are using VIC appliance version 1.3.1 or greater and are able to SSH into the appliance, please obtain a [VIC appliance support bundle](#appliance-support-bundle).
 - Are Admiral and Harbor running?
     - Run `systemctl status admiral`
     - Run `journalctl -u admiral` and provide the entire resulting output to support